Cleveland Ohio, USA Travel Guide

 Cleveland hosts ethnic festivals with established music, dance, food, and crafts.
 Check local calendars.

-Thriving craft beer scene with many local breweries offering tours and food menus.
+Thriving craft beer scene with plenty of local breweries offering tours and food menus.

-Use apps like Yelp or HappyCow (specifically for vegan/vegetarian options) to filter restaurant searches by dietary preferences.
-These apps often include user reviews mentioning how well a restaurant meets specific diets.
+Use apps like Yelp or HappyCow (just for vegan/vegetarian options) to filter restaurant searches by dietary preferences.
+These mobile apps often include user reviews mentioning how well a restaurant meets specific diets.

 Check app store for latest versions.